 Are Calvinists foolish?

-In my experience, Calvinists have often told me, “Oh, I used to believe that.
+Calvinists often state: “Oh, I used to believe that.
 I used to be an Arminian.”
 The reality, however, is that they were never an Arminian.
 What they “used to be” was simply a non-Calvinist.
 Then, someone came along and provided them with the Calvinist explanation of the Bible.
 Seeing how it appears biblical, and is certainly both logically and functionally sound, they sucked it up like a Hoover Vacuum Cleaner.
 Suddenly, John MacArthur, John Piper, R.C.
 Sproul, Jonathan Edwards and Charles Spurgeon become some of their new favorite Bible teachers.

-Then an Arminian comes along.
-The Arminian presents an alternative account to Calvinism, and the Calvinist stops them, and says: “Oh, I used to believe that.
+When an Arminian comes along and presents an alternative to Calvinism, the Calvinist stops and says: “Oh, I used to believe that.
 I used to be an Arminian.”
-However, the convert actually has little-to-no knowledge at all of Arminianism.
+However, the convert actually has little-to-no knowledge of Arminianism at all.
 This becomes plainly evident by simply asking the converted Calvinist to explain the Arminian interpretation of a given Calvinist proof-text verse.
 What you will very likely receive in return, is a blank stare, and a candid, “I don’t know.”
 Then, when you present them a book that challenges Calvinism, you will often hear, “Oh, I’ve already studied that, and I’m quite confident that Reformed Theology is correct.
 I’m ready to move on to other things now.”

 Calvinist, Erwin Lutzer, after listing a series of verses, Exodus 4:21, Exodus 12:36, Psalm 105:25, Proverbs 21:2, Daniel 4:25, Amos 3:6, Acts 4:27-28, John 1:13, John 5:21, John 12:39-40, Acts 13:48, Romans 9:22-24, Ephesians 1:4, 2nd Thessalonians 2:13, writes: “Arminians, needless to say, are well aware of these passages of Scripture and doubtless have explanations for them.”
 (The Doctrines That Divide, p.220, emphasis mine)